ArtskydJ/CPP_Source/README.md

 Larger, potentially unfunctional, (not intended) projects...
-What does work:
-8 Queens
-What does not work:
+What does work: 8 Queens, Snake
-Snake